software-students-spring2025/1-specification-exercise-awesome-team/README.md

 Harry Yu:
 -Need basic bartending knowledge for self-study
 -Zero or low fee cost
--Shipping could be dangerous for alcohol bottles
+-Shipping could be damage alcohol bottles

 ## Product Vision Statement
 Our goal is to inspire and empower bartenders of all levels by providing a platform with expert tutorials, creative recipes, and a marketplace for premium spirits.